Azure-Samples/media-services-v3-dotnet/VideoAnalytics/VideoAndAudioAnalyzer/README.md

 # Video and audio analyzer

 This sample demonstrates how to analyze video and audio in a file.
 It shows how to perform the following tasks:
-1. Create a transform that uses a video analyzer preset
+1. Creates a transform that uses a video analyzer preset
-1. Upload a video file to an input asset
+1. Uploads a video file to an input asset
-1. Submit an analyzer job
+1. Submits an analyzer job
-1. Download the output asset for verification.
+1. Downloads the output asset for verification.

 > [!TIP]
 > The `Program.cs` file has extensive comments.